sail-sg/oat/examples/README.md

-This document provides extensive examples demonstrating how to use `oat` to (1) run various direct optimizers, (2) integrate different preference oracles, and (3) implement diverse active exploration algorithms.
+This document provides extensive examples demonstrating how to use oat 🌾 to (1) run various direct optimizers, (2) integrate different preference oracles, and (3) implement diverse active exploration algorithms.
 All the examples are tested on a machine with 8 A100 GPUs, with training logs publicly available on [wandb](https://wandb.ai/lkevinzc/oat-llm/) for reproducibility.

 - [Running various direct optimizers](#running-various-direct-optimizers)
 - [Integrating different preference oracles](#integrating-different-preference-oracles)